project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ## Run the Application

-Before running the application, ensure that you have installed **nodemon**, if you have not, use the following command:
+Before running the application, ensure that you have installed **nodemon**, if you have not, use the following command to install it:

 `npm install -g nodemon`